Encrypted-DNS-Deployment-Initiative/Workstreams/Initial-Ideas.md

 # Testing & Measurement
 - Would be nice to have a standard recommended dnsperf test configuration, so across different implementers there is an apples-to-apples benchmark tool - https://www.dnsperf.com/
 - This can also be used by independent measurement researcher & orgs
 - Seems like a key early task
+- GUI utility for querying DNS via DoH, DoT or UDP - https://github.com/wttw/dox

 # Resolver Discovery & Selection
 - Work on methods to discover possible servers and then how to select one or more